What is a habitat?

 In Year 2 children are introduced to the term ‘habitat’.
 Children will investigate what animals live in local habitats and micro-habitats around the school grounds and local area.
 They will begin to consider why different animals and plants are suited to their chosen habitats.

 Throughout Key Stage 2 children will continue to explore and learn about different types of habitats locally and in the wider world (for example, rainforest and the ocean).
 They will identify how habitats change during the year and over time.
-Children will examine in more depth how animals and plants are suit to and adapt to their habitats.
+Children will examine how animals and plants are suited to and adapt to their habitats in more depth .